-If you find yourself in need of assistance, the Information Technology Department provides a Help Desk service.
-Walk-in hours are 8 AM - 5 PM Monday - Friday, with extended phone only hours from 5 PM - 8 PM Monday - Thursday.
+If you find yourself in need of assistance, the Digital Transformation and Technology Department provides a Help Desk service in Stokes Student Center.
+Walk-in hours are 8 AM - 5 PM Monday - Friday.
 You may also email us at techsupport@pfeiffer.edu or reach us via the web at https://pfeiffertechsupport.freshdesk.com.
 We can help you with issues including access to the Pfeiffer network, My.Pfeiffer, Blackboard and more.
 While we do not provide hardware support for student-owned computers, we can direct you to some local resources, including some of your fellow students, who do.